Quansight/Quansight-website/apps/labs/posts/dont-start-with-good-first-issues.md

 - You'll read the issue description and you'll ask yourself "why should anyone care about this?".
 - You'll have no idea how to even start tackling the issue, calling into question the "good first issue" label.

 If may, therefore, look like getting started with open source is a hopeless endeavor and that you may as well give up.
 Don't!
-I'm here to tell you want to do instead.
+I'm here to tell you what to do instead.

-## How to find actually find issues
+## How to actually find issues

 Don't.
 That's right - don't find problems to solve.
 Instead, let the problems find you!